 set doregflt = 0 set doregbbr = 1

 To use FLIRT and not bbregister, set doregflt to 1 and doregbbr to 0.
-If you do not have a preference and want the analysis performed with both options for comparison purposes, set both of these variables to 1 (this will take longer).
+If you do not have a preference and want the analysis performed with both options for comparison purposes, set both of these variables to 1 (this will take longer and create two sets of outputs).

 Step 15: Specify the inter-subject registration method